pollfish/docs/offerwall.md

 <h1>Offerwall - How it works</h1>

 With Pollfish Offerwall solution, users can choose and complete multiple surveys, gettting rewarded for their opinions.
-The flow for a user for using the Offerwall is as described below:
+The flow that a user has to follow while using the Offerwall is as described below:

 <h3>1.
 Unlocking Surveys</h3>